 At the 2000 Academy of Television Arts and Sciences Awards (the Emmys), the show won a record nine Emmy awards - the most for any season of a television series - and it was also only in its first season.

-On the set of the series one day, Allison Janney was entertaining the cast and crew by lip-syncing to an obscure spoken jazz piece called "The Jackal", by Ronny Jordan.
-Aaron Sorkin liked it so much that he wrote it into the next episode of the show ("Six Meetings Before Lunch") as a ritual of C.J.'s.
+On the set of the series one day, Allison Janney was entertaining the cast and crew by lip-syncking to an obscure spoken jazz piece called "The Jackal", by Ronny Jordan.
+Aaron Sorkin liked it so much, that he wrote it into the next episode of the show ("Six Meetings Before Lunch") as a ritual of C.J.'s.

 In the opening credits, there is a still shot of Martin Sheen's character, President Bartlett leaning on a desk with his head bowed.
 We see him from the back.
 This was a direct tribute to the famous photograph of President John F. Kennedy taken during the Cuban Missile Crisis.
 The only difference is that JFK was holding a cigar in his hand.

 Janel Moloney was never supposed to be a regular.
 Co-star Bradley Whitford pointed out the obvious chemistry between the characters of Josh and Donna, and Aaron Sorkin agreed.
 Nevertheless, Moloney was credited as a guest star for the entire first season.
-The first time her name appears in the opening credits is in Episode 2.1 "In The Shadow of Two Gunmen, Part I." To the horror of her father, in particular, her last name was misspelled; this was subsequently corrected.
+The first time her name appears in the opening credits, is in season two, episode one, "In The Shadow of Two Gunmen, Part I." To the horror of her father, in particular, her last name was misspelled.
+This was subsequently corrected.

 In 2010, for the 20th Anniversary of Entertainment Weekly Magazine, EW reunited Martin Sheen (President Josiah Bartlet), Allison Janney (C.J.
 Cregg), Bradley Whitford (Josh Lyman), Elisabeth Moss (Zoey Bartlet), Dulé Hill (Charlie Young), Janel Moloney (Donna Moss), Kathryn Joosten (Dolores Landingham), and Stockard Channing (Abigail Bartlet) for a photo shoot and interview, and asked them to opine on the hypothetical futures of their characters' lives.
 Alison Janney thought C. J. was touring on the lecture circuit and making a lot of money speaking about her White House years; Elisabeth Moss thought Charlie and Zoey had stayed together; and Bradley Whitford thought Josh and Donna both worked at a think tank (but Donna quit working after their child was born).